-At publishing time, the Journey Student Rewards, Discover it Chrome, Discover it for Students and Citi ThankYou Preferred for College Students credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
+At publishing time, the Journey Student Rewards, Discover it Student chrome and Citi ThankYou Preferred for College Students credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.
 This content is not provided by the card issuer(s).
 Any opinions expressed are those of Credit.com alone, and have not been reviewed, approved or otherwise endorsed by the issuer(s).

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.